 I almost panicked when we ran out of moisturizer while in Enhanced Community Quarantine (ECQ) during the start of the pandemic.
-We lived outside Metro Manila and though we live in a city, we don’t have access to Watsons — ugh, I know!
+We live outside Metro Manila and though we’re technically in a city, we don’t have access to Watsons — ugh, I know!
 So our choices were slim, but it’s a good thing the Celeteque Hydration Facial Moisturizer was available.

 Packaging, scent, texture

 This has a gel-like texture that’s just right — I’ve tried ones that are lighter but this is just as comfortable for me to wear.
 It doesn’t have a scent, which I truly enjoy.
 (I’ve used products that claim to be unscented but still smell of something — this truly smells like nothing).

 I use a one peso-sized amount day and night after my cleanser (or serum).
 It doesn’t get absorbed as fast as you might expect from a gel (because this is quite thick) but you’ll feel refreshed while rubbing it on using circular motions.
 I love that it doesn’t leave a sticky feeling; you just really feel fresh and hydrated — like your skin drank water.

 Claims, final thoughts

 The Celeteque Hydration Facial Moisturizer promises to give your skin triple hydration through Glycerin, Pro-Vitamin B5 and aloe vera.
 Moisture that’s not just on the surface?
 After using it for more than a month, I can say that it delivers on its promises.
 My skin feels thoroughly hydrated and plump after using it even hours after application.
 I find that my nose doesn’t oil up as much anymore either.
 I enjoy using it and will continue to do so until my tube (the 100ml variant, which retails for P250) is emptied.
 I’ll repurchase as well.
 This is now my go-to.

 If you want to try the new formula still, you may buy them through the links below.